Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitivity-labels.md

 ### <a name="sublabels-grouping-labels"></a>Subetiquetas (agrupación de etiquetas)

-Con las subetiquetas, puede agrupar una o varias etiquetas bajo una etiqueta primaria que un usuario vea en una aplicación de Office.
-Por ejemplo, bajo Confidencial, su organización puede usar varias etiquetas distintas para determinados tipos dentro de esa clasificación.
-En este ejemplo, la etiqueta primaria Confidencial es simplemente una etiqueta de texto sin ninguna configuración de protección y, como contiene subetiquetas, no se puede aplicar al contenido.
-En su lugar, los usuarios deben elegir Confidencial para ver las subetiquetas y, a continuación, pueden elegir una subetiqueta para que se aplique al contenido.
+With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
+For example, under Confidential, your organization might use several different labels for specific types of that classification.
+In this example, the parent label Confidential is simply a text label with no protection settings, and because it has sublabels, it can't be applied to content.
+Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Las subetiquetas son simplemente una forma de presentar etiquetas a los usuarios en grupos lógicos.
-Las subetiquetas no heredan ninguna configuración de su etiqueta principal.
-Cuando publique una subetiqueta para un usuario, éste podrá aplicar dicha subetiqueta al contenido, pero no podrá aplicar solo la etiqueta principal.
+Las subetiquetas no heredan ninguna configuración de su etiqueta primaria, excepto su color de etiqueta.
+Al publicar una subetiqueta para un usuario, ese usuario puede aplicar esa subetiqueta al contenido y a los contenedores, pero no puede aplicar solo la etiqueta primaria.

 No elija una etiqueta principal como predeterminada o configure una etiqueta principal para que se aplique automáticamente (o se recomiende).
-Si lo hace, la etiqueta principal no se aplicará al contenido.
+Si lo hace, no se puede aplicar la etiqueta primaria.

 Ejemplo de cómo se muestran las subetiquetas para los usuarios: